Information for patients

 - Injury to nearby organs, nerves or tissues: If this happens, you may need further treatment or another operation.

 - Narrowing of the anal canal.
-This could mean that passing a stool (poo) could be moredifficult.
+This could mean that passing a poo could be more difficult.

 - Faecal incontinence (leakage of stools): This can be temporary or permanent.

-- Faecal impaction or constipation: This iswhere hardened faeces (stools) becomes lodged in the rectum (back passage).
-This may be because of discomfort after your surgery, which can worsen after passing a stool.
+- Faecal impaction or constipation: This is where hardened poo becomes lodged in the rectum (back passage).
+This may be because of discomfort after your surgery, which can worsen after passing poo.

-This may make you hold your stool in to try to stop the pain.
-Holding in a stool is a common cause of constipation.
+This may make you hold your poo in to try to stop the pain.
+Holding in a poo is a common cause of constipation.
 Morphine based pain medicines may also cause constipation.

-Drinking plenty of fluids, eating food that is high in fibre, such as bran, as well as taking medicines, such as lactulose or movicol, which will soften your poo and encourage bowel movement.
+Drinking plenty of fluids, eating food that is high in fibre, such as bran, will help keep your bowels moving.
+As well as taking medicines, such as Lactulose or Movicol, which will soften your poo and encourage bowel movement.

 What will happen at the pre-assessment clinic?

 About 2 weeks before your operation, you will be sent an appointment to attend a pre-assessment clinic.
-You may have already had your pre-assessment clinic after your outpatient appointment.
-If this is the case, you will not need an appointment.
+Although on occasion you may have already had your pre-assessment clinic after your outpatient appointment.
+If this is the case, you will not need another appointment at the pre-assessment clinic.

 Your Nurse will tell you if you need to stop taking any of your medication before your operation.
 Samples of your blood will be taken and you may be sent for an X-ray and an ECG (a heart tracing).